cml87/SpringCore_111_forJenkins/README.md

 the code.
 Moreover, as we only are interested in a method of ClassB, we actually don't need to instantiate an object of it every time we want to call such method.

-In general tight coupling will make hard maintain and test the code.
+In general, tight coupling will make hard maintain and test the code.
 For example, if we want to test the classA above, we'll not be able to inject from outside a dummy classB for unit testing.